abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 With those words, I was taking a leaf out of Luang Por Liem’s book.
 I remember when preparations were underway for Luang Por Chah’s funeral, and a *cetiya* for his cremation was under construction.
-A whole new eating hall, road system, water towers, and over 630 toilets were all under construction simultaneously.
+A whole new eating hall, road system, water towers, and more than 630 toilets were all under construction simultaneously.
 During that time, there was someone who was touring the monastery and saw all these different construction projects.
 He was quite amazed and bewildered.
-He then saw Luang Por Liem who was running the whole show and had just come down off of the roof of a *sālā* with a welding torch in hand.
-The man said to Luang Por, “This is incredible, this is amazing, there’s so much happening here, I bet you’ll be really glad when it’s finished.”
-And Luang Por Liem responded in his inimitable Luang Por Liem way, “I finish it every day.”
+He then saw Luang Por Liem, who was running the whole show and had just come down off of the roof of a *sālā* with a welding torch in hand.
+The man said to Luang Por, “This is incredible, this is amazing, there’s so much happening here.
+I bet you’ll be really glad when it’s finished.”
+And Luang Por Liem responded, in his inimitable Luang Por Liem way, “I finish it every day.”
 That is a very simple observation, but coming from Luang Por Liem, it’s not merely a nice thing to say.
-It’s not just sophistry; it’s the actuality.
+It’s not just sophistry;
+it’s the actuality.
 Yes, we have bare girders here and wet concrete over there and so many pits for the concrete rings to go in under all of these toilets, and they are all sitting out there in heaps.
 But it’s completely finished, just as it is.
 This is what it is, right now.

 When there’s a lot of activity going on—going from here to there, finding this and taking it over there, picking up these gas bottles and